tsila-andriantsoa/health_insurance_lead_prediction/.ipynb_checkpoints/README-checkpoint.md

 Welcome to the **health insurance prediction** project!

-This repository provides tools and resources for predicting whether a website visitor is interesed in recommended health insurance or not.
+This repository provides tools and resources for predicting whether a website visitor is interesed or not in recommended health insurance.

 ![health insurrance](https://github.com/tsila-andriantsoa/health_insurance_lead_prediction/blob/main/img/health_insurance.jfif)